vector-of-bool/bpt/docs/design.rst

 All Files Compile with the Same Options
 =======================================

-When BPT compiles a project, every source file will be compiled with an identical set of options.
-Additionally, when BPT compiles a dependency tree, every library in that dependency tree will be compiled with an identical set of options.
+When |bpt| compiles a project, every source file will be compiled with an identical set of options.
+Additionally, when |bpt| compiles a dependency tree, every library in that dependency tree will be compiled with an identical set of options.
 Refer to the :doc:`guide/toolchains` page for more information.

 Currently, the only exception to this rules is for flags that control compiler
 warnings: Dependencies will be compiled without adding any warnings flags, while the main project will be compiled with warnings enabled by default.